jannik-busch/canAutoplay/README.md

-# testAutoplay
+# test-autoplay

-`testAutoplay` is a JavaScript module designed to test if a video can autoplay with sound capabilities in a browser environment.
+`test-autoplay` is a JavaScript module designed to test if a video can autoplay with sound capabilities in a browser environment.
 This package is useful for developers who need to determine autoplay support for videos in their web applications.

 ## Installation

-To install `testAutoplay`, use npm:
+To install `test-autoplay`, use npm:

 ```bash
 npm install test-autoplay